Children’s and Young Adult Books

 September 20, 2018

 “As authors and illustrators dedicated to serving the needs of children through words and images and to the support of free expression, the Children’s and Young Adult Books Committee of PEN America asserts its complete opposition to the policy of separating children from their parents at the borders of the United States.
 This policy is badly damaging to babies and young people who have committed no crime.
 We join our voices with those of other writers, especially those taking action in the children’s book community, to protest this policy or any similar efforts.
-We reject the spirit of violence enacted against innocents for any reason.” –Co-chairs Fatima Shaik and Paul Zelinsky, and the members of the PEN America CYAB Committee
+We reject the spirit of violence enacted against innocents for any reason.” –Members of the PEN America CYAB Committee

 On the March for Our Lives